evel4net/four-field-kono/README.md

-# ❋ Four-Field Kono Game
+# ❋ Four-field Kono Game
-Four-field Kono point-and-click game made in python (using pygame) for a university CS assignment.
+Four-field Kono point-and-click game made in Python (using pygame) for a university CS assignment.
 The game is human vs. computer.

 ## About four-field kono
-Four-field kono is a korea strategy game being recorded to have been played since the late 19th century.
+Four-field Kono is a korean strategy game being recorded to have been played since the late 19th century.
 The game is played on a 4x4 board with 16 pieces: 8 black pieces and 8 white pieces.

 ### Move types
 !! moves are executed orthogonally, not diagonally